cameroncooke/AppSearch/README.md

 # AppSearch Demo

-A demo project imeplementing the AppSearch API introduced in iOS 9.
+A demo project implementing the AppSearch API introduced in iOS 9.

 More information on AppSearch can be found here: https://developer.apple.com/library/ios/documentation/General/Conceptual/AppSearch/index.html